Hobstarr/welsh_house_sales/README.md

 This analysis was derived using National statistics from: [HR Revenue + Customs](https://www.gov.uk/government/statistics/monthly-property-transactions-completed-in-the-uk-with-value-40000-or-above)

 ### setting up environment:
-Setting up environment, this was built using python 3.11.6 and pip 23.3.1.
+Setting up environment, this was built using python 3.12.1 and pip 23.3.2.

+After cloning the repository...
 Build a virtual environment:

 ``` python venv .venv ```